-Workers’ Comp for Correctional Officers in Luzerne County
+Why Do Correctional Officers in Luzerne County Need Workers’ Comp?

 Corrections officers and all other categories of prison workers serve a vital role in our society.
-They are responsible for supporting and organizing the lives of inmates, and assisting with rehabilitation.
-But the understandably stressful environment sometimes heightens the tension between inmates, creating potentially violent situations which must be addressed.
+They are responsible for supporting and organizing inmates’ lives and assisting with rehabilitation.
+But the understandably stressful environment sometimes heightens the tension between inmates, creating potentially violent situations that must be addressed.
 The potential for injury due to interaction with prisoners, combined with everyday hazards like those found in any workplace, creates a high-level risk of on-the-job injury for corrections officers.

 Workers’ compensation insurance exists to help when violence or accidents result in injuries to corrections officers and other employees of America’s jails and prisons.